NewVote/newvote-rhok/README.md

 $ gulp prod
 ```

-#check out the new mock ups of the Solution Page and New Issue Page
+##Check out the new mock ups of the Solution Page and New Issue Page